Become a Transformative Speech Therapist or Audiologist!

 - Our department recently raised over $5000 to invest in our Kay Armstead Center for Communicative Disorders (KACCD) as we prepare to reopen in 2022.

 Lurie College and SJSU Announcements

-- 2020-2021 Impact Report - As we emerge from the COVID-19 pandemic, our SJSU Lurie College of Education is positioned to lead.
-Read about the impact of our students, faculty, programs, and more from the past year.
+- 2021-2022 Impact Report - Read about the impact of our students, faculty, programs, and more from the past year.

 - 2022 U.S. News and World Report Rankings - Lurie College moved up 33 spots in this year's rankings of Best Education Schools and is #2 among universities in the Cal State system, #4 among universities in the Bay Area, and #14 among universities in California.

 - Financial Aid Opportunities - Visit this page to learn about the numerous scholarship and grant opportunities available through the college.
 The application process for scholarships takes place each spring semester.